dynamsoft-docs/capture-vision-docs-server/programming/java/api-reference/core/enum-error-code.md

     int EC_RECT_INVALID = -10080;
     //The template version is incompatible.
 Please use a compatible template. int EC_TEMPLATE_VERSION_INCOMPATIBLE = -10081;
+    //The portrait zone could not be located on the identity document. int EC_PORTRAIT_ZONE_NOT_FOUND = -10082;

     // -20000~-29999: DLS license error code.
     //No license.